praiseandrews/Data-Science-Learning/README.md

 ### 02_NumPy_Practice

-Learning numerical computing with NumPy:

-* Arrays
+Arrays

+Learning how to store and work with multiple values efficiently using NumPy arrays.

-* Matrix Operations
+Matrix Operations

+Learning how to perform operations on rows and columns of data, such as addition, subtraction, and multiplication.

-* Mathematical Functions
+Mathematical Functions

+Learning how to perform fast mathematical calculations on entire datasets.

-* Statistical Calculations
+Statistical Calculations

+Learning how to calculate summary statistics such as mean, median, minimum, maximum, and standard deviation.

 ### 03_Pandas_Practice